Citizenship

 About half of legal residents (an estimated 5.8 million people) in the United States need English instruction before they can pass the naturalization test (Migration Policy Institute).

 The path to citizenship can be thwarted by low literacy skills.
-Our goal and the goal of countless citizenship programs is to assist motivated, law-abiding adults to successfully complete their naturalization application.
+Our goal is to assist motivated adults who are eligible to pursue citizenship to their naturalization application by referring them to local citizenship classes.

 Opening the Door to Engagement